Tilmenk/microservices/readme.md

 #### Building the project

 1. You can build and start the project with docker-compose by running  `docker-compose up` in the rootdir. <br/>
+    1. Every sub-repo has its own Dockefile so you can also run every maven module on its own with ```docker build ./service```
 2. For developing you can also use the intellij run-configurations as long as you're hosting a postgresqlDB with a db called **team-service** and **identity-service**.</br>